rfgiusti/timebox/README.md

 Once the data set has been saved into the TimeBox repository, it should be referred to by its given name (in this case, `example`) every time a function needs to access the repository.
-For instance, the TS.LOAD function may be used to load the previously data set `example` as follows:
+For instance, the `TS.LOAD` function may be from now on used to load the previously data set `example` as follows:

 ```Matlab
 chdir('~/timebox');                % assuming TimeBox has been installed here